milesstewart/ebola-exposure-app/README.md

 ## Ebola Exposure Window Calculator Application

 This software is provided as-is.
 This software only *estimates* an Ebola Exposure Window.
+Please review our [Terms and Conditions of Use](TOC.md) before using the software

 Adapted from [https://github.com/cdcArmstrong/ebola_calc](https://github.com/cdcArmstrong/ebola_calc) for the [Google Flutter](https://flutter.dev) framework.